syncfusion-content/wpf-docs/wpf/DockingManager/Getting-Started.md

 ---
 # Getting Started

-This section explains how to implement a similar UI as Visual Studio by using the Docking Manager.
+This section explains how to implement a similar UI as Visual Studio by using the DockingManager.

 ## Add Docking Manager

 There are several ways to add Syncfusion control in to the Visual Studio WPF project.
-The following steps help to add a Docking Manager control through XAML Code.
+The following steps help to add a DockingManager control through XAML Code.

 * Create a WPF project in Visual Studio and refer to the following assemblies.
 1. Syncfusion.Tools.Wpf